murat-nas/master-thesis/README.md

 PERFORMANCE RESULTS

-To evaluate the performance of the ANN structures given in this work, we used different performance measures.
+To evaluate the performance of the ANN structures given in this work, we used different performance measures:

 Mean Absolute Percentage Error (MAPE),
 Mean Absolute Scaled Error (MASE),
 Root Mean Squared Error (RMSE) ,
-Symmetric Mean Absolute Percentage Error (SMAPE), Median Absolute Percentage Error (MdAPE)

-are given to show the performance.
+Symmetric Mean Absolute Percentage Error (SMAPE), Median Absolute Percentage Error (MdAPE) are given to show the performance.